risabbir/TaskGlide/src/README.md

         ```
     *   Replace `YOUR_GOOGLE_AI_API_KEY_HERE` with the actual key you obtained.
     *   **Restart your Next.js development server** after creating or modifying the `.env` file for the changes to take effect.
-    *   The Genkit `googleAI` plugin will automatically use this environment variable.
+    *   The Genkit `googleAI` plugin will automatically use this environment variable for local Genkit development.

 **Note:** Firebase Project ID and other Firebase-related environment variables (`NEXT_PUBLIC_FIREBASE_...`) are **no longer required** for the core task management functionality as it relies on local storage.
-However, if you intend to use Genkit's Firebase integration for other purposes in the future (not currently used by this version), you might need them.
-For AI features, only `GOOGLE_API_KEY` is essential.
+For AI features used within the app, no user-side API key input is required by guests.
+The developer-side API key (above) is only for local Genkit flow testing.

 ## Troubleshooting Common Errors (General Web App Issues)